 Argentina has several FTZs (free trade zone) and the three most important ones are General Pico La Pampa, Tierra del Fuego, and La Plata.
 This entails that companies conducting import/ export businesses within these zones are tax and tariff-free.
 They fall under the heading of general customs areas.
 The same rules apply to domestic and foreign businesses.
 Several important conditions must be met to import and export legally in Argentina.
 The Argentine Tax and Customs Authority has passed the appropriate legislation, and businesses must abide by it.
 You can get in touch with our company incorporation consultants in Argentina to learn in detail about the rules and regulations that you are required to observe.

 Besides setting up an import/export company in Argentina, it is also important to learn about taxation.
 Exportable goods and services are exempt from excise taxes and VAT although some merchandise is subject to export duties.
 For taxes related to importable goods, consult with our experts.
+They can guide you in detail about Argentinian taxation.
+Furthermore, if you are seeking any expert assistance to set up a company in Argentina, the services of our incorporation agents are at your disposal.
+You can even get customized services.
+Formation of an import/export company is beneficial in Argentina because of its 35,000 km of the rail network, 21 international airports, and 21 seaports, this country has a well-developed distribution hub that facilitates the mobilization of products.

 Argentina’s exports in numbers